WordPress/openverse/documentation/projects/proposals/rekognition_data/20240320-project_proposal_rekognition_data.md

 - Determine and design how machine-generated tags will be displayed/conveyed in the frontend
 - Augment the catalog database with the suitable tags

+The most important, blocking aspect of this work is determining how the labels will be surfaced in API results.
+Once that is determined, the frontend can be modified to exclude those values visually while the designs and implementation are executed.
+All work after that point can occur simultaneously.